ARISE-Initiative/robosuite/docs/modules/environments.md

 - `robots` : this argument can be used to easily instantiate tasks with different robot arms.
 For example, we could change the task to use two "Jaco" robots by passing `robots=["Jaco", "Jaco"]`.
 Once the environment is initialized, these robots (as captured by the [Robot](../simulation/robot.html#robot) class) can be accessed via the `robots` array attribute within the environment, i.e.: `env.robots[i]` for the `ith` robot arm in the environment.
 - `gripper_types` : this argument can be used to easily swap out different grippers for each robot arm.
 For example, suppose we want to swap the default grippers for the arms in the example above.
 We could just pass `gripper_types=["PandaGripper", "RethinkGripper"]` to achieve this.
 Note that a single type can also be used to automatically broadcast the same gripper type across all arms.
-- `controller_configs` : this argument can be used to easily replace the action space for each robot arm.
-For example, if we would like to control the arm using joint velocities instead of OSC, we could use `load_controller_config(default_controller="JOINT_VELOCITY")` in the example above.
-Similar to `gripper_types` this value can either be per-arm specific or a single configuration to broadcast to all robot arms.
+- `controller_configs` : this argument can be used to easily replace the action space for each robot.
+For example, if we would like to control the robot using IK instead of OSC, we could use `load_composite_controller_config(controller="WHOLE_BODY_IK")` in the example above.
 - `env_configuration` : this argument is mainly used for two-arm tasks to easily configure how the robots are oriented with respect to one another.
 For example, in the `TwoArmLift` environment, we could pass `env_configuration="parallel"` instead so that the robot arms are located next to each other, instead of opposite each other
 - `placement_initializer` : this argument is optional, but can be used to specify a custom `ObjectPositionSampler` to override the default start state distribution for Mujoco objects.
 Samplers are responsible for sampling a set of valid, non-colliding placements for all of the objects in the scene at the start of each episode (e.g. when `env.reset()` is called).